NJHS Essay Examples: Writing Guide, 50 Ideas & Tips

 1. What I Want to Be and Why: Describe the career you’re aiming for and what draws you to it.

-2. How I Plan to Keep Helping Others: Share how service will always be part of your life.
+2. How I Plan to Keep Helping Others: Share how service can remain part of your life.

 3. Goals for High School and Beyond: Talk about what’s next and how you’re getting ready.